What is the program objective?

 students and alumni represent major brands and retailers including Macy's, Bloomingdale's,

-Among European brands, students work for Ferragamo and Hermès.
+Lauren.
+Among European brands, students and alumni represent Ferragamo, Hermès LVMH,

-Students are also employed by textile mills, specialty retailers, trend analysts, and accessories companies in positions such as operations, planning, product development, design, production, public relations, marketing, buying, and sales.
-Many design and produce their own collections as entrepreneurs and participate in the program in order to strengthen their business capability.
+Students are also employed by textile mills, specialty and boutique retailers, trend and data analytics companies, accessories companies, sourcing companies, advertising agencies, and consulting firms.
+Positions include operations, supply chain, planning, product development, design, production, public relations, marketing, buying, and sales.
+Many design and produce their own collections as entrepreneurs, and participate in the program in order to strengthen their business capability.

 Are the seminars mandatory?

-The 10-day seminars are mandatory; students must participate in the New York, Paris, and Hong Kong seminars within the sequence of the program curriculum.
+The ten-day to two-week seminars are mandatory; students must participate in the New York, Paris, Hong Kong, and Mexico City seminars within the sequence of the program curriculum.

 What is the cost of the seminars?

-It is recommended to budget approximately $4,000 for Paris and $5,000 for Hong Kong, in addition to the cost of tuition.
+It is recommended to budget approximately $4,000 per trip for the Paris and Hong Kong seminars, and $3,000 for Mexico City; the cost of seminars in not included in tuition.
+An additional administrative fee of $500 for each seminar will be required.
 These figures are approximations and will vary according to individual spending habits.
-An additional administrative fee of $450 for Paris and $500 for Hong Kong/China will be required.

 Is it possible to accelerate the program?

-It is not possible to accelerate the program.
+It is not possible to accelerate the program and no classes are offered online.
 Courses must be taken within the recommended sequence of the program curriculum.